Canada-Sweden Arctic Ocean 2026

 WP2 – Geophysical mapping

-This work package is responsible for continuous mapping of the seabed and the upper sediment structure.
-Using Oden’s multibeam echosounder, sub-bottom profilers, ADCP, and EK80 systems, researchers produce detailed bathymetric maps and acoustic profiles.
-The mapping supports both the UNCLOS work and the Polar Connect project and also provides a basis for other research activities on board, such as sediment sampling.
+This work package is responsible for the continuous mapping of the seafloor and the upper sediment layers.
+Using Oden’s multibeam echosounder, sub-bottom profiler, ADCP and EK80 systems, the team produces detailed bathymetric maps and acoustic profiles.
+The mapping supports the geological and oceanographic objectives of the expedition and provides essential information for other research activities on board, such as sediment sampling.

 WP3 – Meteorology and aerosols

-The meteorology group studies the Arctic atmosphere and the interactions among the atmosphere, clouds, aerosols, and sea ice.
-Instruments on board measure radiation, turbulence, clouds, precipitation, greenhouse gases, and aerosol particles.
-Weather balloons are launched four times a day to map the vertical structure of the atmosphere.
-This work contributes to a better understanding of the Arctic energy balance and to improved climate and weather models.
+The meteorology team studies the Arctic atmosphere and the interactions between the atmosphere, clouds, aerosols and sea ice.
+Instruments on board measure radiation, turbulence, clouds, precipitation and aerosol particles.
+Weather balloons are launched four times per day to investigate the vertical structure of the atmosphere.
+The work contributes to a better understanding of the Arctic energy balance and supports the development of improved climate and weather models.

 WP4 – Sea ice properties